vin-ce/digital-garden-notes/live/Truth MOC.md

 ### Invariance
 *From [[C - Awakening From the Meaning Crisis]]*
 Truth is that which remains invariant within a multitude of variance.

+This is what science aims to do - across all variations, what are the real patterns that still remain?

 *From [[B - Opening the Hand of Thought]]*
 - [[E - Truth rests in absolute reality]]